 Myth Busting Conversion Rate Optimization with Tim Ash

-He is a conversion optimization expert talks about the relationship of psychology and online sales.
-Tim has keynoted events all over the world for Google, Facebook, Pubcon and others.
+Tim Ash has delivered digital marketing keynote presentations events all over the world for Google, Facebook, Pubcon and others.
 He’s the author of Unleash Your Primal Brain: Demystifying How We Think and Why We Act and a B2B lead qualification expert.

 His first book was Landing Page Optimization: The Definitive Guide to Testing and Tuning for Conversions.
-We spoke recently to Brian Dean of Backlinko for the B2B Lead Gen Podcast about why he create 10k word landing pages to sell his courses online, so if you’re interested in this episode with Tim, you may want to download that one as well.
+We spoke recently to SEO consultant Brian Dean of Backlinko for the B2B Lead Gen Podcast about why he created 10,000 landing pages to sell his courses online.

-If you look at conversion rate optimization as simply the end of the customer journey, you’re overlooking the motivational aspects of what makes someone convert.
+If you look at conversion rate optimization as simply the end of the customer journey, you overlook the psychological and motivational aspects of what makes someone convert.

-Tim comes at CRO form the perspective of evolutionary psychology, which he says matter not only to marketers, but to all people.
+Tim comes at conversion rate optimization from the perspective of evolutionary psychology, which he says matter not only to marketers, but to all people.
 “If you understand the basic operating system for human beings, you understand the whole arc of evolution that made us who we are.”

 What is Conversion Rate Optimization?